216: No Such Thing As A Lobster War

 Beautiful.

 Didn't make it past the censors, did it?
+No, it never made it past the producer.
+Do you know what Shakespeare means?

 Just is it like literally shaking a spear?

-Well, according to a book that came out in 2014, which is the Dictionary of Surnames, it's written by a couple of professors, and one of them said that the the medieval surname Shakespeare is probably an obscene name originally for a masturbator.
+Well, according to a book that came out in 2014, which is the Dictionary of Surnames, it's written by a couple of professors, and one of them said that the medieval surname Shakespeare is probably an obscene name originally for a masturbator.

+Really?
 He's a masturbator.
+Hands off.

 I think it was pretty hands-on.

 I was on ancestry.com, and ancestry.com has been listing surnames that have gone extinct.
+So, obviously, the ones that like stand-up right, I believe, will have been extinct.

 So, ones that have recently gone extinct include Chips, Temples, Rummage, Southwark.

-So those they've seen that there are virtually no new members who are being born with the surname.
+So, those they've seen that there are virtually no new members who are being born with the surname.

-And on the endangered list, and what counts as an endangered surname is so rare that less than 50 people in England and Wales have them.
+And on the endangered list, and what counts as an endangered surname is so rare that less less than 50 people in England and Wales have them, so this is for England and Wales.

 It's all of our solemn duty tonight, if we can, to mate with Helen Mirren,